syrashid/syrashid/README.md

 <h1 align="center">🤠 Howdy!
 I'm Sy Rashid</h1>

 <p align="center">
-I'm a fullstack developer and designer passionate about making digital products through Lean Design principles.
+I'm a fullstack developer and designer building digital products using Lean Design principles.
 I currently work at my agency MangoTree Dev which I launched with one of my best mates and fellow instructors at Le Wagon.
 </p>
 <p align="center">
-When I'm not coding you can find me geeking out about photography or trying to jump out of the nearest plane.
+When I'm not coding find me taking photos or trying to jump out of the nearest plane.
 </p>

 <div align="center">